-Q. HOW MUCH WATER DOES AN R.O.
-SYSTEM USE?
+Q. HOW MUCH WATER DOES A REVERSE OSMOSIS SYSTEM USE?

 A. Our premium reverse osmosis system produces a waste ratio of about 1 to 1.
 The Undersink type systems are configured at 0.8 waste to 1 product water when the tank is empty, when the tank is about ½ full this ratio goes up to around 0.9, when the tank is full the ratio is about 1.4 to 1, this increase in ratio is a result of back pressure being applied from the storage tank to the membrane reducing it's production rate but when used as directed the ratio is about 1 to 1.
 There are other influences that effect production like low pressure which results in a higher waste ratio and high pressure which results in a lower waste ratio.
 Temperature also influences the production rate, in the winter when temperatures are lower the waste ratio will be slightly higher but in summer when the water is warmer the waste ratio will be lower.
 We are not trying to mislead you but the waste ratio is not an exact science and can be influenced by the environment situation in your home.

 Q. WHY DO PSI SYSTEMS PRODUCE LESS WASTE THAN OTHER SYSTEMS?

 A. The normal waste ratio for a reverse osmosis system is 3 litres of waste to 1 litre of product water, this is mostly due to the fact that these systems are configured for worst case rather than what level of water hardness they are likely to be treating.